wedoazure/sumo/README.md

 # sumo
-A python app that will summarise your input text using Azure OpenAI
+A python command line app that will summarise your input text using Azure OpenAI